wknoben/MARRMoT/README.md

 These instructions will help you install a copy of MARRMoT and run a few example cases.

 ### Requirements
-MARRMoT was developed on Matlab version version 9.2.0.538062 (R2017a) and the Optimization Toolbox is required (tested with version 7.6).
+MARRMoT was developed on Matlab version 9.2.0.538062 (R2017a) and the Optimization Toolbox is required (tested with version 7.6).
 If using Octave, MARRMoT was tested on Octave 4.4.1 and requires the 'optim' package.
 The following instructions assume that MARRMoT will be used with Matlab.